Classification of Symmetric Four-Body Dziobek Central Configurations and Application to the Earth--Moon System: The Mathematics of S4BDC Angle-Based Models

-Fig. \ref{fig:concave_diag} is a combination of Figs. \ref{fig:concave_m1} and \ref{fig:concave_m2}.
+Figure~\ref{fig:concave_diag} is a combination of Figures~\ref{fig:concave_m1} and \ref{fig:concave_m2}.
 The curves $M_{m_1}$, $M_{m_2}$ (both having orange and indigo parts in the figure) and the (green) line $m_1=m_2$ define different borders of various types, dividing the admissible mass parameter plane into distinct areas.
 The curves $M_{m_1}$ and $M_{m_2}$ intersect each other in the point $E(m_1\sim0.25034,m_2\sim0.25034)$ on the line $m_1=m_2$.
-To each pair of coordinates $(m_1,m_2)$ in Fig. \ref{fig:concave_diag} there corresponds a specific number of solutions of Eqs. (\ref{eq:deltoid_prob}).
+To each pair of coordinates $(m_1,m_2)$ in Figure~\ref{fig:concave_diag} there corresponds a specific number of solutions of Equation~(\ref{eq:deltoid_prob}).
 Table \ref{tab:concave_nr} summarizes these numbers.
+The counter function is described in Appendix \ref{app:counting}.

-As a summary of this subsection, we emphasize that the set of masses describing the configuration generally does not uniquely determine its shape.
+As a conclusion of this subsection, we emphasize that the set of masses describing the configuration generally does not uniquely determine its shape.
 The number of isosceles trapezoidal and convex deltoid central configuration is 1.
 So, their masses uniquely determine the shape of the configuration.
 However, the number of concave deltoid configurations is between 0 and 4.
+This number can be determined knowing the masses on the axis of symmetry (see Figure~\ref{fig:concave_deltoid}) using Figure~\ref{fig:concave_diag} with the help of Table \ref{tab:concave_nr}, or alternatively the function in Appendix \ref{app:counting}.